fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 The difference between the `curl | bash` and this version is that the alternative copies the file locally first and can only be run if you provide the correct permissions and type the command.
 Which to run you'd do:
 Once the assisted installer is launched 🚀 you are presented with enough information to help you complete the installation process.

-### Healthcheck
+### Health check

-We provide a [Node healthcheck guide](./fleek-network-node-healthchecks) where you can find a more in-depth approach and detailed information about how the process work (log messages, hostnames, ports, etc).
+We provide a [Node health check guide](./fleek-network-node-healthchecks) where you can find a more in-depth approach and detailed information about how the process work (log messages, hostnames, ports, etc).

 As a quick take on this during this read, you can do a quick health check to verify that the domain is indeed running and set up correctly.